timolegros/railway-git-releaser/README.md

 ```

 # Roadmap
-1. Get to 90+ percent test coverage
+1. Publish v1 of the Docker image to GHCR
-4. Publish v1 of the Docker image to GHCR
+2. Build and publish template on Railway
-5. Build and publish template on Railway
+3. Get to 90+ percent test coverage
-6. Add support for private repositories for release scripts
+4. Add support for private repositories for release scripts
-7. Support multiple service groups (groups of dependent services that need to deploy atomically)
+5. Support multiple service groups (groups of dependent services that need to deploy atomically)
     - Adds support for multiple git repositories as sources for release scripts
-8. Add support for arbitrary runtimes (Deno, Bun, etc)
+6. Add support for arbitrary runtimes (Deno, Bun, etc)